BioData-Club/githubPagesTutorial/readme.md

 ## Getting Started

-If you want to use GitHub Desktop, open up `intermediate/githubPagesTutorial.pdf`.
+If you want to use GitHub Desktop when setting up your website, open up [`intermediate/githubPagesTutorial.pdf`](https://github.com/BioData-Club/githubPagesTutorial/blob/master/intermediate/githubPagesTutorial.pdf) and download that file.
 Then it's just a matter of following directions.

-Our easier version is available in `easy/tutorialEasyVersion.html` and also at: https://biodata-club.github.io/githubPagesTutorial/easy/ It only requires a laptop and a GitHub account.
+Our easier version is available in [`easy/tutorialEasyVersion.pdf`](https://github.com/BioData-Club/githubPagesTutorial/blob/master/easy/tutorialEasyVersion.pdf) (you can download this file) and also at: https://biodata-club.github.io/githubPagesTutorial/easy/ It only requires a laptop and a GitHub account.

-Be sure to use your Post-Its if you're stuck and one of us will help you.
+During the workshop, be sure to use your Post-Its if you're stuck and one of us will help you.

 ## Attribution